w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ## Mechanism

-In order to make any changes to the network, the idea is to compose of active token holders and council together to administrate the network upgrade decision.
-No matter whether the proposal is proposed by the public(DOT holders) or council, it finally will have to go through the [referenda](../../learn/governance.md#referenda) to let all DOT holders make the decision.
+In order to make any changes to the network, the idea is to compose active token holders and council together to administrate the network upgrade decision.
+No matter whether the proposal is proposed by the public (DOT holders) or council, it finally will have to go through the [referenda](../../learn/governance.md#referenda) to let all DOT holders make the decision.

 The following steps are the governance procedure in the Polkadot network: